clulab/reach/README.md

 # How to use it

-## Running the system on a directory of `nxml` papers
+## Running the system on a directory of NXML papers

 The most common usage of Reach is to parse a directory containing one or more papers in the NXML format.
 In order to run the system on such a directory of papers, you must create a `.conf` file.
 See `src/main/resources/application.conf` for an example configuration file.
-The directory containing `nxml` files should be specified using the `nxmlDir` variable.
+The directory containing NXML files should be specified using the `nxmlDir` variable.

 `sbt "runMain edu.arizona.sista.reach.ReachCLI /path/to/yourapplication.conf"`